Kizomba Embassy

 About US

-The Kizomba Embassy is based out of the Washington, DC Metro Area with Team Members and Instructors from all over the globe!
+The Kizomba Embassy was founded in the Washington, DC Metro Area with Team Members from all over the globe!
 Indeed we are passionate about Kizomba!

-We are also dedicated to growing the community by highlighting all styles of professional kizomba dance instructors, artists, festivals, news, and events around the world!
+We are also dedicated to growing the community by highlighting all styles of professional kizomba dance instructors, artists, festivals, news, and events worldwide!

 This includes Kizomba, Semba, Urban Kiz, and Kizomba Fusion.
 We are also a multilingual website.